-- a) Class I Gaming means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations. - b) Class II Gaming means:

-1. bingo or lotto (whether or not electronic, computer, or other technologic aids are used) when players:

-- i) Play for prizes with cards bearing numbers or other designations; - ii) Cover numbers or designations when object, similarly numbered or designated, are drawn or electronically determined; and - iii) Win the game by being the first person to cover a designated pattern on such cards;

-2. If played in the same location as bingo or lotto, pull-tabs, punch boards, tip jars, instant bingo, and other games similar to bingo;

-- 3. Nonbanking card games that: - i) State law explicitly authorizes, or does not explicitly prohibit, and are played legally anywhere in the state; and - ii) Players play in conformity with state laws and regulations concerning hours, periods of operation, and limitations on wagers and pot sizes; - 4.
+- a) Charitable Gaming Operation means a specifically designated gaming operation where all proceeds are for the benefit of a charitable organization. - b) Class I Gaming means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations. - c) Class II Gaming means: - bingo or lotto (whether or not electronic, computer, or other technologic aids are used) when players: - i) Play for prizes with cards bearing numbers or other designations, - ii) Cover numbers or designations when object, similarly numbered or designated, are drawn or electronically determined; and - Win the game by being the first person to cover a designated pattern on such cards; - If played in the same location as bingo or lotto, pull-tabs, punch boards, tip jars, instant bingo, and other games similar to bingo; - 3 Nonbanking card games that: - i) State law explicitly authorizes, or does not explicitly prohibit, and are played legally anywhere in the state; and - ii) Players play in conformity with state laws and regulations concerning hours, periods of operation, and limitations on wagers and pot sizes: - 4.
 Individually owned class II gaming operations - i) That were operating on September 1, 1986; - ii) That meet the requirements of 25 U.S.C.
-2710(b)(4)(B); - iii) Where the nature and scope of the game remains as it was on October 17, 1988; and - iv) Where the ownership interest or interests are the same as on October 17, 1988. - c) Class III gaming means all forms of gaming that are not class I gaming or class II gaming, including but not limited to: - 1.
-Any house banking game, including but not limited to -

-- i) Card games such as baccarat, chemin de fer, blackjack (21), and pai gow (if played as house banking games); - ii) Casino games such as roulette, craps, and keno;

-2. Any slot machines as defined in 15 U.S.C.
-1171(a)(1) and electronic or electromechanical facsimiles of any game of chance;

-3. Any sports betting and pari-mutuel wagering including but not limited to wagering on horse racing, dog racing or jai alai; or
+2710(b)(4)(B); - iii) Where the nature and scope of the game remains as it was on October 17, 1988; and - Where the ownership interest or interests are the same as on October 17, 1988 - Class III gaming means all forms of gaming that are not class I gaming or class II gaming, including but not limited to: - 1.
+Any house banking game, including but not limited to - - Card games such as baccarat, chemin de fer, blackjack (21), and pai gow (if played as house banking games). - ii) Casino games such as roulette, craps, and keno; - 2.
+Any slot machines as defined in 15 U.S.C.
+1171(a)(1) and electronic or electromechanical facsimiles of any game of chance: - 3.
+Any sports betting and pari-mutuel wagering including but not limited to wagering on horse racing dog racing or jai alai: or - 4.
+Lotteries. - e) Commission or Gaming Commission means the Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with Tribal.
+Federal, and applicable